atomisthq/docs/docs/integration/jfrog.md

 * `artifactory-repository`
   * an Artifactory container repository name to monitor
 * `container-registry-host`
   * If Artifactory is behind a reverse proxy (most configurations), this is the hostname associated with the Artifactory repository containing images.
-If this isn't supplied, the agent will assume that the hostname of the `artifactory-url` is the docker v2 API hostname
+If this isn't supplied, the agent will assume that the hostname of the `artifactory-url` is the docker v2 API hostname (i.e. you are using embedded tomcat).
+See https://www.jfrog.com/confluence/display/RTF4X/Getting+Started+with+Docker+and+Artifactory for more details
 * `username`
   *  Username used for HTTP/Basic authentication with Artifactory
 * `password`